 Sound like you or someone you know?
-Contact the experienced Minnesota DWI attorneys Gerald Miller, P.A.
-Our expert team will look at your case and determine the best course of action.
+Contact Minnesota DWI Lawyer Gerald Miller.
+Our team will look at your case and determine the best course of action.
 We will guide you through the process, working toward a positive outcome no matter the circumstances of the arrest.

 We are often asked, “Should I contest this case?”
 Yes.
 You should, absolutely, positively 100 percent of the time.
 Every arrest is different; few are open and shut cases.
 We look at every aspect of the case, from time of the arrest to the officer’s actions to the accuracy of your Breathalyzer test.
 There is always hope.